Open each tab for information about each level of dance.

 - At Beginner through to Advanced, couples will be judged individually.

-- Champion couples will dance with one allocated mystery partner (that will be determined at random at the event) and will be judged as a couple.
+- Champion couples will dance with one allocated mystery partner (that will be determined randomly at the event) and will be judged as a couple.

 Beginner – Freestyle & DWAS